-How to get started with play to earn models and how they differ from pay to play models?
+How to get started with play-to-earn models and how do they differ from pay-to-play models?

 Before we get into the workings of P2E, it is essential to understand how they differ from pay-to-play models.
 Traditional game setups require monthly or yearly subscriptions.
 On top of it, there are no financial gains or investment returns involved.
 Furthermore, the in-house assets are majorly under the control of the game developers.